 The internships are not compensated.
-The OGC usually seeks a second or third year law student for one internship (or externship) each semester and over the summer.
+The OGC usually hosts up to two second or third year law students each semester and over the summer.
 Part-time, school term interns work an average of 15 hours a week.
-Full-time internships (or externships) also are available during the school year.
+Full-time internships also are available during the school year.
 Summer interns usually work full time for 10 weeks, but the schedules are flexible.
 Some interns have received law school credit for their OGC work.
 Others have received public interest grants from their law schools to cover their expenses.

 Interested applicants should apply through the Smithsonian‘s online application system (SOLAA) and include a cover letter, resume, law school transcript, and writing sample (transcripts need not be official, unofficial transcripts may be submitted electronically).
 The Smithsonian will accept applications for: the fall internship between January 15 and May 15; the spring internship between May 15 and October 1; and the summer internship between September 1 and February 15.
 Positions will be open until filled, that is, the Smithsonian may review applications as received and encourages interested students to submit applications early within the relevant application window.